-- Board Members, thereby ensuring the effectiveness of Audit & Supervisory Board Members' directions. - System to Enable Directors, Employees and Others to Report to Audit & Supervisory Board Members and Other Systems for Reporting to Audit & Supervisory Board Members - (1) Audit & Supervisory Board Members shall attend meetings of the Board of Directors and other important management meetings and shall state opinions. - (2) MC shall establish internal rules and regulations for such matters as persons responsible, standards, and methods in relation to reporting to Audit & Supervisory Board Members if there is a risk of substantial detriment occurring. - (3) MC shall encourage the construction of systems, including a system for enabling the persons responsible or officers and employees of respective subsidiaries to report if Audit & Supervisory Board Members request reports relating to subsidiaries and a system to enable the reporting of important matters, including subsidiaries' significant compliance matters, to Audit & Supervisory Board Members. - 10.
-System to Ensure That Persons Who Have Submitted a Report to Audit & Supervisory Board Members Are Not Treated Disadvantageously as a Result of Submitting the Said Report
+Board Members, thereby ensuring the effectiveness of Audit & Supervise Board Members' directions.

+- System to Enable Directors, Employees and Others to Report to Audit Supervisory Board Members and Other Systems for Reporting to Aud & Supervisory Board Members - Audit & Supervisory Board Members shall attend meetings of t Board of Directors and other important management meetings a shall state opinions. - (2) MC shall establish internal rules and regulations for such matters persons responsible, standards, and methods in relation to reporting Audit & Supervisory Board Members if there is a risk of substant detriment occurring. - (3) MC shall encourage the construction of systems, including a system enabling the persons responsible or officers and employees respective subsidiaries to report if Audit & Supervisory Board Member request reports relating to subsidiaries and a system to enable t reporting of important matters, including subsidiaries' significat compliance matters, to Audit & Supervisory Board Members. - System to Ensure That Persons Who Have Submitted a Report to Auc & Supervisory Board Members Are Not Treated Disadvantageously as Result of Submitting the Said Report